College of Law

 • Able to attend all class sessions

 We receive far more requests for scholarship funding than we can accommodate.
-Priority consideration is given to candidates who meet the above criteria and who also: 1) work for small NGO’s, small local government agencies, and/or tribal organizations; and 2) do not have access to training funds.
+If we have scholarship funds available, priority consideration is given to candidates who meet the above criteria and who also: 1) work for small NGOs, small local government agencies, and/or tribal organizations; and 2) do not have access to training funds.